sketchplugins/plugin-directory/README.md

 - [Sketch json](https://github.com/arvinxx/sketch-json), by arvinxx: a plugin to transfer sketch JSON into sketch Object
 - [Sketch Notes](https://github.com/daxit/sketch-notes), by Daxit Agarwal: A Sketch plugin that lets you add notes that become part of your Artboard and can be exported to a PDF or other Sketch formats.
 - [Sketch Share](https://github.com/robflaherty/sketch-share), by Rob Flaherty: Sketch plugin that exports artboards and generates an HTML file linking to each one
+- [Sketch Table Builder](https://github.com/EricKramp/sketch-table-builder), by Eric Kramp: Quickly and easily use a single symbol and a CSV to create a data table.
 - [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.
 - [Sketch Webgl](https://github.com/endswithak/sketch-webgl), by endswithak:
 - [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.